 The gender split of household duties and child care as well as a general work/ life balance, is one of the most talked about issues in any group of working women whether on-line or IRL.
 In a women’s online professional forum I have recently joined as a mentor, the issue is debated intensely, although with few solutions offered.
 Complaints abound: the lack of workplace flexibility, partner inflexibility, school runs, orthodontists appointments, parent teacher conferences, nanny, crèche and au pair issues

 Earlier this year, I carried out a survey of Gen Y women and 54% indicated that they expected their partners to be fully engaged in household management and childcare, so with older generations letting go of the Superwoman myth, things should be improving.
 However currently many women are still assuming a greater share of domestic and childcare responsibilities.

 Lucy Kellaway in an article in the FT.com Breaking the glass ceiling at home carried out an analysis of the partners of the top 50 Women in World Business. and decided that these women successful were in relationships with non-alpha males.
 “The biggest reason that alpha women don’t become CEOs is that they have made the common, yet fatal, error of marrying an alpha man” These non alpha males are seemingly happy to take a back seat and let their partner’s careers take priority.

 I think however we need to bring some financial perspective into this discussion.
-Ms Rosenfeld’s husband, may have given up his professional activity, but was it really to pick up a dish cloth or pair up the socks?
+Ms Rosenfeld’s, CEO of Mondelez, husband, may have given up his professional activity, but was it really to pick up a dish cloth or pair up the socks?
 With Ms Rosenfeld’s compensation package according to Forbes estimated to be at $26m I somewhat doubt it.

 Need support finding your balance?
 Check out the coaching programme for two career couples.